nlohmann/json/doc/mkdocs/docs/features/macros.md

 # Supported Macros

 Some aspects of the library can be configured by defining preprocessor macros before including the `json.hpp` header.
+See also the [API documentation for macros](../api/macros/index.md) for examples and more information.

 ## `JSON_ASSERT(x)`